lsst-dm/dmtn-256/index.rst

 This technical note objective is to report the resuls of a run of a recent version of the AP pipeline using the HSC "DIA Sprint" dataset.

-The dataset is described in :ref:`2021 diffim sprint <section-dataset-types>`.
+The dataset is described in :ref:`2021 diffim sprint <section-dataset>`.

 The objectives were made explicit in a series of JIRA tickets, stating multiple tasks and a final ticket asking for this present report, that rounds up the analysis and extracts final conclusions in order to plan future developments on `ip_diffim` and it's corresponant testing.